wolfSSL/wolfssl-examples/tls/README.md

         }
 ```

-Note that it doesn't end execution or break out of the loop right away.
-We
+Note that this block doesn't end execution or break out of the loop right away.
-still want to respond to the client with our own message.
+We still want to respond to the client with our own message.

 After reading the message from the client, we first write our message into the
 buffer like this: